-Once the design was ready, each of the pieces of HTV were cut out, one at a time.
+Once the “Bugging My Teacher” design was ready, each of the pieces of HTV were cut out, one at a time.

-For all of my other projects involving HTV, I’ve always used my regular clothes iron for application.
+For all of my other projects using my Silhouette and HTV, I’ve always used my regular clothes iron for application.

 You can thank me later.

-After checking out Cricut’s reference guide for EasyPress settings, I adjusted the temperature and timer for Cotton/Poly blends, positioned the HTV pieces on the sweatshirt (except for the white ‘100 Days’ piece), and once the EasyPress was warmed up, applied the HTV.
+After checking out Cricut’s reference guide for EasyPress settings, I adjusted the temperature and timer for Cotton/Poly blends and positioned the HTV pieces on the sweatshirt (except for the white ‘100 Days’ piece).

 All the pieces stuck like GLUE.